htcondor/htcondor/docs/automated-workflows/dagman-introduction.rst

 inline submit description directly inside the .dag file.
 An inline submit description should be wrapped in ``{`` and ``}`` braces, with each argument appearing on a separate line, just like the contents of a regular submit file.
-Using the previous diamond-shaped DAG example, the diamond.dag file would look like this:

 This can be helpful when trying to manage lots of submit descriptions, so they can all be described in the same file instead of needed to regularly shift